riya-sharma-01/riya-sharma-01/README.md

 ### 🎬 Netflix Data Analysis

-An exploratory data analysis project focused on discovering trends and insights from Netflix content using data cleaning and visualization techniques.
+An exploratory data analysis project focused on discovering trends and insights from Netflix content using Python.

 **Built with:** Python • Pandas • NumPy • Matplotlib